hapax/hapax.github.io/assets/visual-qft.md

 ##### 2.2.
 A better basis <a id="sec-2-2" name="sec-2-2"></a>

-Now we have a nice representation, let's see what we can do with it.
+We have this nice representation, so let's see what we can do with it.
-Our first task is to picture the computational basis states, $|k\rangle$ for
+A warm-up task is simply to draw the computational basis states, $|k\rangle$ for
-$k \in I$, since (as the name suggests) this is a nice basis for doing computations.
+$k \in I$, since (as the name suggests) this is a good basis for doing computations.
-Unfortunately, our method does terribly!
+Unfortunately, our method fails at the first hurdle!
 Here's what most of the basis vectors look like:

 <figure>